getopt-php/getopt-php/docs/commands.md

 ### Limitations

-#### A command can not specify an option that is already defined "globally"
+#### A command cannot specify an option that is already defined "globally"

 `GetOpt` will throw an exception if you try to add a command with an option that conflicts with another option.
-You could anyway first add the command and later add the option.
-But it will throw an exception when the command is getting executed.
-We suggest first to add common options and later commands.
+If the command is added first and the option after, the exception will be thrown when the command is executed.

+We recommend to add common, global options first, and commands later.

-#### Command must be set before operands
+#### Commands must be set before operands

 This is an artificial limitation.
 The command has to be the first operand.
-When you add common operands these will be the first operands after the command and followed by command specific operands.
-We suggest not to do so and don't add common operands.
+When you add common operands these will be the first operands after the command, followed by the command-specific operands.

+We suggest not to add common operands.

 ## Working With Commands

-After processing the command line arguments we can receive the current command with `GetOpt::getCommand()` without a parameter.
-It returns the Command object and we can use the getters `Command::name()`, `Command::handler()`, `Command::description()` and `Command:shortDescription()` to identify the command.
+After processing the command-line arguments, we can retrieve the current command by calling `GetOpt::getCommand()` without a parameter.
+It returns the Command object and we can use the `Command::name()`, `Command::handler()`, `Command::description()` and `Command:shortDescription()` getters to identify the command.
 If no command is specified it will return `null`.

 ```php
 <?php